goez-tools/laravel-api-forge/README.ZH-TW.md

 # Do you want to install RBAC package? (yes/no)
 # Do you want to install One-Time-Passwords package? (yes/no)
 # Do you want to install modular architecture? (yes/no)
+# Do you want to use SQLite for testing database? (yes/no)
 ```

 ## 🏗️ 創建的專案內容